 Choosing the Right Grass for Your Florida Lawn

-The perfect Florida lawn is developed through care, but before you even get that far, you have to choose the right grass.
+The perfect yard is developed through Florida lawn care, but before you even get that far, you have to choose the right grass.
 Choosing the right grass means considering the different types of sod.
 Your four considerations are:

 - Maintenance – how much care you can or want to put into it